fmichonneau/francoismichonneau.net/_posts/2022-08-31-arrow-dataset-part-2.md

     # A tibble: 2 × 6
       expression          min   median `itr/sec` mem_alloc `gc/sec`
       <bch:expr>     <bch:tm> <bch:tm>     <dbl> <bch:byt>    <dbl>
-    1 parquet           744µs    782µs     1254.
-4.74KB     8.54
+    1 parquet           743µs    773µs     1267.
+4.74KB     8.48
-    2 parquet_by_day    748µs    783µs     1251.
-1.97KB     8.46
+    2 parquet_by_day    745µs    773µs     1273.
+1.97KB    10.7

 Not much of a difference.

-Let’s compare the performance of the query we ran in part 1, where we computed the 10 most downloaded packages in the time period covered by our dataset.
+Let’s now compare the performance of the query we ran in part 1, where we computed the 10 most downloaded packages in the period covered by our dataset.

 ``` r
 top_10_packages <- function(data) {